 Yes.
-A minister, priest or presiding elder cannot, without the consent of the person making a confession, be examined as to any confession made or any advice given by him in his capacity as a minister, priest or presiding elder.10
+A minister, priest or person reasonably believed to be so cannot, without the consent of the person making a confession, be examined as to any communication or confession made to, or any advice given by, him or her.
+10